 The Administering Authority for the London Borough of Hackney Pension Fund must be satisfied that conflicts of interest are appropriately managed.
-For this purpose, the Head of Pension Fund Investment is the designated individual for ensuring the procedure outlined below is adhered to.
-For Pension Board members, the Director, Financial Management and the Director of Legal and Governance Services must be satisfied that no conflict of interest exists and, accordingly, all information relating to Pension Board members will be shared with the Head of Pension Fund Investment.
+For this purpose, the Assistant Director, Pension Fund Investments & Administration Fund is the designated individual for ensuring the procedure outlined below is adhered to.
+For Pension Board members, the Director, Financial Management and the Director Legal, Democratic Electoral Services and Monitoring Officer and the Governance Services Team must be satisfied that no conflict of interest exists and, accordingly, all information relating to Pension Board members will be shared with the Assistant Director, Pension Fund Investments & Administration Fund Investment.